Whiskey Au Go Go fire: Finch's appeals

-Finch took his appeals to the Judicial Committee of the Privy Council.
-In February 1984, the High Court of Australia granted a permanent injunction restraining Finch from proceeding with the petition he had lodged with the Judicial Committee of the Privy Council seeking leave to appeal a decision of the High Court.
+In February 1984, the High Court of Australia granted a permanent injunction restraining Finch from proceeding with a petition he had lodged with the Judicial Committee of the Privy Council, seeking leave to appeal a decision of the High Court.

 Finch appealed this decision in order to appeal the decisions of the Queensland Court of Criminal appeal made in 1974 and 1978.
 Those decisions had dismissed Finch's original appeal and his later application for special leave to appeal.

 The Australian Government, with the support of the Queensland Government, sought an injunction to prevent Finch proceeding in London.
 On 28 June, the High Court of Australia refused this injunction, and the appeal reached the Judicial Committee of the Privy Council in London on 6 July 1984.
 The Judicial Committee of the Privy Council took less than thirty minutes to dismiss the application.
 The five member bench decided that the matter brought before it by Finch was not a matter that should be heard by the council.